 It is possible to boil water on a griddle, but there should be an appropriate method and technique to accomplish the objective.
 As such, the method is as follows:

-- Secondly, place a glass plot on the griddle in the centre of the griddle, and fill the pot with water up to the halfway point at most.
+- Secondly, place a glass plot on the griddle in the center of the griddle, and fill the pot with water up to the halfway point at most.
 While moving the pot, make sure the way of placement is such that the griddle is not scratched by the pot – do not pull or drag it.
-This ruins the surface for future use.
+This ruins the surface for future use;

 - Thirdly, allow the water to be brought to a boil, which will be shown by bubbles gradually evolving and rising to the water’s surface, and then breaking.
 Finally, lift the pot directly from the griddle’s surface, again to avoid ruining the griddle’s surface.